 In recent years, AACA has provided workplace education at:

-- South Cove Community Health Center in Quincy and Boston for 3 years.
+- South Cove Community Health Center in Quincy and Boston.

 Currently, AACA is providing ESOL classes for employees at China Pearl Restaurant in Chinatown.
 These classes will run for two years, until 2015.
 They are funded through a Learn At Work grant by the Commonwealth Corporation.